sunknudsen/privacy-guides/how-to-configure-strongswan-client-on-headless-debian-based-linux-computer/README.md

 ### Step 2: log in to client computer

-Replace `~/.ssh/pi` with path to private key and `pi@10.0.1.248` with SSH destination of client computer.
+> Heads-up: replace `~/.ssh/pi` with path to private key and `pi@10.0.1.248` with SSH destination of client computer.

 ```shell
 ssh -i ~/.ssh/pi pi@10.0.1.248